 During her career, Jennifer has helped many clients reach their international trade goals and is known for consistent, efficient analyses of compliance issues that resulted in quick and proactive actions for companies.

-Jennifer holds the 2017 Publications Leadership position for the American Bar Association (ABA) Customs Law Committee, and has contributed articles for the Committee’s 2013 and 2016 Year in Review publications as well as the Committee’s Handbook “U.S. Customs: A Practitioner’s Guide to Principles, Processes and Procedures”.
+Jennifer currently serves as a Regional Representative for CITBA (Court of International Trade Bar Association).
+Jennifer held the 2017 Publications Leadership position for the American Bar Association (ABA) Customs Law Committee and has contributed articles for the Committee’s 2013 and 2016 Year in Review publications as well as the Committee’s Handbook “U.S. Customs: A Practitioner’s Guide to Principles, Processes and Procedures”.
 Jennifer is also on the Advisory Board of the Southwestern Institute for International and Comparative Law.
 She is a member of the Brazil-Texas Chamber of Commerce.